spunnanithi/fitness-tracker/README.md

 # fitness-tracker
 A fitness tracker built with React, Express, MongoDB, and TailwindCSS with shadcn/ui.
-Keep track of your workouts.